hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_to_sawtooth.rst

 3. Submit these transactions to the validator.

-Run the following commands from the Vagrant CLI:
+Run the following commands from the Linux CLI:

 .. code-block:: console